 So I encourage to dig for that and OWN it.
 It could be as simple as ‘wanting the world to experience the joy of art in your gallery because you grew up with a deaf family member whose confidence blossomed by painting landscapes’ or ’your closest friend was saved from bankruptcy by learning how to invest wisely in shares”.
 But for whatever it is, connect with the ‘Why behind the Why’ to give impetus to your brand differentiators.

-So how can or will you crank your personal brand and Why up in 2018 ?
+So how can or will you crank your personal brand and Why?
 Remember courage is the birthplace of creativity and innovation.